-Once the cartridge key is removed, slide the brake cartridge to the right until it clears both pins as shown in Fig. 43.

-If the Cartridge has been Actuated: If the cartridge is being replaced because it has been actuated, the brake pawl will be locked onto the blade or dado set.
-In addition, a heavy-duty spring will be pressing the brake pawl toward the blade or dado set.
-As a result, the blade or dado set will be more difficult to remove than usual.
+If the brake cartridge has not been activated, slide the brake cartridge to the right until it clears both pins as shown in Fig. 44.
+If the cartridge has been activated, the brake pawl typically will be locked onto the blade or dado set.
+As a result, it is usually easiest to remove the blade and the brake cartridge together as described below.

-First, remove the cartridge key as described on page 42.
-Once the key is removed, it is often possible to remove both the brake cartridge and blade simultaneously by alternately moving the blade and cartridge to the right to "walk" them off the arbor and pins.
-By placing the end of a blade wrench between the blade and the side of the arbor block, you can use the wrench to push the blade a short distance away from the arbor flange.
-Next, place the end of the wrench between the brake pawl and the cartridge mounting bracket to move the cartridge away from the arbor block.
-Repeat these steps to walk the cartridge and blade off.
+You can remove the blade and brake cartridge simultaneously by alternately moving the blade and then the cartridge to the right to "walk" them off the arbor and pins.
+Often you can "walk" them to the right by hand, but if not, you can use a blade wrench as a lever.
+To do this, place one end of the wrench between the blade and the side of the arbor block as close to the arbor as possible.
+Then push the blade a short distance away from the arbor flange (see Fig. 45).
+Next, place the end of the wrench between the brake pawl and the cartridge mounting bracket to pry the cartridge away from the arbor block a short distance (see Fig. 46).
+Only move the blade and cartridge a short distance each step, for example, a distance equal to one or two threads on the arbor.
+Otherwise, the blade and cartridge may bind on the arbor and pivot pin.
+Repeat these steps to walk the blade and cartridge off.
+A significant force may be needed to pry the cartridge off the mounting pin if the brake pawl deformed and pinched the pivot pin when it stopped the blade.